 About me: I've become increasingly interested in how memory works over the past few years: the way we remember and forget, the importance of places and objects.

 I've been many things: engineer, production manager for DVD films, entrepreneur, consultant, father, teacher, journalist ...
 I use all these experiences in the creation and development of my art work.
 I am currently working as a Hospital Teacher.

 Long ago, I was a founder Member of the East Finchley Open, Chair for three years and am currently a Member.

 About my work: Working in pen, pastel and digital images, as well as time-based work (video and sound), I've been exploring this interest in memory.
 My memory drawings are recollections: of physical relationships, spaces, rehearsed moves - on paper, iPad and layered glass.
 My Visual poems are re-creations of stories people told me about their favourite places or Small Objects of Desire - digital images, evoking the associations I made with the story contents or a familiar place.
 I also made a year-long response to the road outside my house: my favourite place.

 The concept of Wabi-Sabi is still emerging for me.
 My artwork is about memory: photographs themselves can become the talismans of memory: they can create history as we view and review them.

-My approach to this show was to recall particular places or events and to imagine what their essentials were, as I recalled them.
+My approach to the Almost Wabi Sabi show was to recall particular places or events and to imagine what their essentials were, as I recalled them.
 "Ghost Leaves" are the transient after-images from early autumn leaves on my home road.
 "Wall" is the shadows of growing trees on a monument in Soweto.
 "Surface" is the momentary, transient reflective qualities of sand as the wave recedes.